Ososeomo/ECONOMY-ANALYSIS-OF-NIGERIA/README.md

 # Economic Analysis of Nigeria Using SQL and Data Visualization
+# Economic Analysis of Nigeria Using SQL and Data Visualization

 ## Project Overview

+### Objective
-This project analyzes Nigeria's economic data over the past few decades, focusing on key indicators such as inflation, unemployment, sector contributions to GDP, and government debt.
-The analysis leverages SQL for data extraction and manipulation, along with data visualization tools to provide insights into Nigeria’s economic performance from 1990 to 2022.
+This project aims to analyze Nigeria's economic data from 1990 to 2022, focusing on key indicators such as inflation, unemployment, sector contributions to GDP, and government debt.
+The analysis leverages SQL for data extraction and manipulation, alongside data visualization tools to derive insights into the country's economic performance.

+### Key Analysis Areas
+- **Inflation and Unemployment Trends:** Examining the relationship between inflation and unemployment over time.
+- **Sectoral Contributions to GDP:** Investigating contributions from Agriculture, Industry, and Services sectors to Nigeria's GDP.
+- **Debt-to-GDP Ratio:** Analyzing Nigeria’s government debt relative to GDP over time.

 ---

-## Objective
-The primary goal of this project is to:
-- Examine trends in inflation and unemployment.
-- Analyze sectoral contributions to GDP.
-- Assess Nigeria’s government debt and its Debt-to-GDP ratio over time.

----

-## Key Analysis Areas
-- **Inflation and Unemployment Trends**: Analyzing how inflation and unemployment rates have evolved over time.
-- **Sectoral Contributions to GDP**: Investigating contributions from the Agriculture, Industry, and Services sectors.
-- **Debt-to-GDP Ratio**: Tracking government debt relative to GDP over time.

----

 ## Data Overview

-The data used in this project came from two primary sources:
+### Data Sources

-- **Dataset**: `Nigeria Economy - Data Prepared by Alaoh Sodiq.xlsx`
+- **Primary Dataset:** `Nigeria Economy - Data Prepared by Alaoh Sodiq.xlsx`

+This dataset provides information on economic indicators such as inflation, unemployment, GDP contributions by sector, nominal GDP, real GDP, and government debt from 1990 to 2022.

-### Data Columns:
+### Columns
-- **Year**: The year the data was collected.
+- **Year:** The year the data was collected.
-- **Inflation rate**: Annual inflation rate.
+- **Inflation rate:** Annual inflation rate.
-- **Unemployment rate**: The percentage of the labor force that is unemployed.
+- **Unemployment rate:** Percentage of the labor force unemployed.
-- **Government debt**: Total government debt.
+- **Government debt:** Total government debt.
-- **Sector contributions**: Contributions of Agriculture, Industry, and Services to GDP.
+- **Sector contributions:** Contributions of Agriculture, Industry, and Services to GDP.
-- **Nominal GDP**: GDP at current market prices.
+- **Nominal GDP:** GDP at current market prices.
-- **Real GDP**: GDP adjusted for inflation.
+- **Real GDP:** GDP adjusted for inflation.

 ---

 ## Data Cleaning and Preparation
-Prior to analysis, the following data preparation steps were taken:
+Before analysis, the following steps were taken:
-1. **Standardized Column Names**: Ensured column names were consistent across datasets.
+- **Standardized Column Names:** Ensured consistency across datasets.
-2. **Handled Missing Data**: Filled or removed missing and redundant data.
+- **Handled Missing Data:** Filled or removed missing/redundant data.

 ---

 ## Exploratory Data Analysis (EDA)
-The analysis focused on identifying trends and patterns in key economic indicators:

 ### 1. Inflation & Unemployment Trends
-A line chart was used to visualize the relationship between inflation and unemployment rates over time.
-**Key Insights**:
-- Significant fluctuations in both inflation and unemployment rates.
+- **Visualization:** Line charts were used to show trends over time.
+- **Insights:**
-- Inflation was notably volatile, especially during the 2000s and 2010s.
+  - Inflation and unemployment rates showed significant fluctuations, especially in the 2000s and 2010s.
-- Unemployment showed a gradual increase over the years.
+  - Inflation is more volatile, while unemployment trends show a gradual rise over the years.

-### 2. Sectoral Contribution to GDP
+### 2. Sectoral Contributions to GDP
-A stacked bar chart or area chart was used to illustrate sector contributions (Agriculture, Industry, Services) over time.
+- **Visualization:** Stacked bar/area charts illustrate sector contributions over time.
-**Key Insights**:
+- **Key Observations:**
-- The Services sector has shown consistent growth and is the largest contributor to GDP.
+  - The **Services** sector consistently grew, becoming the largest contributor to GDP.
-- The Agriculture sector's contribution has declined, while the Industry sector’s share remained stable.
+  - The **Agriculture** sector's share decreased, while the **Industry** sector remained relatively stable.

 ### 3. Debt-to-GDP Ratio
-A line chart visualized the Debt-to-GDP ratio, showing government debt relative to GDP.
-**Key Insights**:
+- **Visualization:** Line charts were used to show changes in the Debt-to-GDP ratio.
+- **Insights:**
-- The ratio was above 70% in the early 1990s but dropped significantly in the mid-1990s.
+  - The ratio exceeded 70% in the early 1990s, then fell in the mid-1990s.
-- From 2006 to 2015, the ratio rose steadily, reaching 23.7% by 2015.
-- Between 2016 and 2022, the ratio increased to 37.97%, reflecting rising debt levels.
+  - A rise was observed from 2006, reaching 37.97% by 2022, indicating increased reliance on debt.

 ### 4. Unemployment Rate Trends
-Unemployment rates were visualized using a line chart.
-**Key Insights**:
+- **Visualization:** Line charts tracked unemployment rates from 1990 to 2022.
+- **Insights:**
-- Stability was observed in the 1990s and early 2000s.
+  - Stability in unemployment was noted during the 1990s and early 2000s.
-- A gradual rise began in 2005.
-- Significant spikes occurred between 2015 and 2020 due to economic challenges.
+  - A gradual increase started in 2005, with significant spikes from 2015 to 2020.
-- A slight recovery trend appeared by 2022, indicating potential improvements in economic conditions.
+  - A recovery trend appeared in 2022.

 ---

+## SQL Queries and Calculations

+### 1. Debt-to-GDP Ratio Calculation
+- **Purpose:** Calculate the Debt-to-GDP ratio for each year.
+- **Key Output:** Year, government debt, nominal GDP, and calculated ratio as a percentage.
+- **Explanation:** Sorting by year allows for chronological trend analysis.

+### 2. Inflation & Unemployment Trends
+- **Purpose:** Retrieve inflation and unemployment rates for each year.
+- **Key Output:** Year, inflation rate, and unemployment rate.
+- **Explanation:** Sorting by year is essential for identifying trends.

+### 3. Sector Contributions to GDP
+- **Purpose:** Calculate year-over-year growth rates for Agriculture, Industry, and Services contributions to GDP.
+- **Key Output:**
+  - Year
+  - Sectoral contributions
+  - Previous year’s contributions (using `LAG`)
+  - Growth rates as percentages.
+- **Explanation:** The `LAG` function allows for year-over-year comparisons to identify shifts in sectoral performance.

+### 4. Unemployment Rate Analysis
+- **Purpose:** Analyze year-over-year unemployment trends.
+- **Key Output:**
+  - Year
+  - Current unemployment rate
+  - Previous year’s rate (`LAG`)
+  - Rate change percentage.
+- **Explanation:** Percentage changes highlight periods of labor market stability and shifts over time.

+---

 ## Conclusion
-This project provided valuable insights into Nigeria’s economic performance over the past three decades.
-The analysis highlights trends in inflation, unemployment, sectoral contributions to GDP, and government debt.
-The visualizations offer a clearer understanding of the country's economic dynamics and challenges.

----

-## Tools and Technologies Used
-- **SQL**: Data extraction and manipulation.
-- **Data Visualization Tools**: Visualizations created using Lookerstudio.

----

-## Acknowledgments
-Special thanks to Alaoh Sodiq for preparing the dataset used in this analysis.

----

-## License
-This project is licensed under the [MIT License](LICENSE).
+This project provides insights into Nigeria’s economic trends over three decades using SQL and data visualization.
+Key findings include sectoral shifts in GDP contributions, evolving unemployment patterns, and an increasing reliance on debt.
+These insights can inform policy decisions and economic strategies for future growth.